-Place the ratchet hook of the strap assembly into a hole on the front side of the grid arm.
-Use the hole that is closest to the tire.
+3. Place the hook of the strap assembly into a hole on the front side of the grid.

 Take up the slack in the strap by ratcheting the take-up spool arm.
 Continue until the tires show some compression.
 Repeat for other side.